ckeditor/ckeditor5/docs/updating/update-to-43.md

 <info-box>
 	When updating your CKEditor&nbsp;5 installation, ensure **all the packages are the same version** to avoid errors.

-	For custom builds, you may try removing the `package-lock.json` or `yarn.lock` files (if applicable) and reinstalling all packages before rebuilding the editor.
+	You may try removing the `package-lock.json` or `yarn.lock` files (if applicable) and reinstalling all packages before rebuilding the editor.
 For best results, make sure you use the most recent package versions.
 </info-box>

+## Update to CKEditor&nbsp;5 v43.1.0

+_Released on September 4, 2024._

+### Table and cell border settings update

+The user interface of tables now clearly indicates the default border settings, allowing you to set “no borders” (None) for tables and cells without any additional configuration.

+⚠️ In some cases this update may lead to data changes in the tables’ HTML markup when the editor loads them.
+Visually, nothing will change, and the experience will be the same.

 ## Update to CKEditor&nbsp;5 v43.0.0